One of the most common traits that the wealthy have in common is that they began earning money at a young age.

 I know.

-Hamermesh found that attractive people are able to charm interviewers and are able to land more sales.
+Hamermesh found that attractive people can charm interviewers and can land more sales.

 You have an action-oriented mindset.